Chelveston Renewable Energy Park

 CRE has been granted consent for a 47MW gas fired power station, with four 10MW engines running on natural gas (fossil fuel) and a 7MW dual fuel engine that can run either on natural gas or bio-gas.

-CRE has applied for planning permission to build an industrial estate at the southern end of the CRE Park site, consisting of 10,000 sqm of warehousing (6 buildings in B2/B8 Use Class) and a 4,900 sqm building for vertical farming (in a horticultural/agricultural use), with outline application for a further development of up to 18,000 of warehousing.
+CRE has been granted consent to build an industrial estate at the southern end of the CRE Park site, the Chelveston Energy Innovation Park or CEIP, consisting of 10,000 sqm of warehousing (6 buildings in B2/B8 Use Class) and a 4,900 sqm building for vertical farming (in a horticultural/agricultural use), with outline application for a further development of up to 18,000 of warehousing.

-This is part of a hybrid application that would see businesses relocated from an existing industrial estate by the A6 bypass at Higham Ferrers, then the Higham Ferrers site redeveloped for housing.
+This was part of a hybrid application that will see businesses relocated from an existing industrial estate by the A6 bypass at Higham Ferrers, then the Higham Ferrers site redeveloped for housing.

 Camfaud Concrete Pumps Ltd filing foundations on 1st May 2013.